TimothyRLaMora734/OpenGLStarter/README.md

 To create the BASOF file you need to build the font2bitmap tool.

-It receives as parameter the font file (could be ttf, otf or other freetype2 compatible format) and generate the .basof file.
+It receives as parameter the font file (could be ttf, otf or other freetype2 compatible format) and generates the .basof file.

 Example of use: